 Florence to Cinque Terre Train

-Train travel is one of our favorite things about not only Italy but also Europe in general.
-Traveling by train in Europe is generally convenient, comfortable, and economical.
+Train travel is one of our favorite things about Italy and Europe in general.

 It is important to note that if you are taking the Florence to Cinque Terre train, you can plan about 3-4 hours for the one-way journey.
-More than likely you will have to change trains in Pisa if you choose this route as well, which may affect your travel time also.

-There are a couple of direct trains, and if you get lucky then you might be able to get one.
-If not, then you can plan on having to change trains in Pisa as we mentioned above.
+There are a couple of direct trains, and if you get lucky, you might get one.

-Once you arrive at La Spezia Centrale station, your journey isn’t over just yet.
-From here, you will need to buy a ticket to the regional Cinque Terre train to continue your journey to the five villages.
+From here, you must buy a ticket to the regional Cinque Terre train to continue your journey to the five villages.

-You can choose to start your journey in Riomaggiore and work your way up through the villages, or start at Monterosso, which is the village furthest away from La Spezia and work your way back.
-The choice is entirely up to you.
+You can start your journey in Riomaggiore and work your way up through the villages, or start at Monterosso, the village furthest away from La Spezia, and work your way back.

 Read Next: 150 Dream Beach Quotes